Rivonia Trial: Defence lawyers

 The accused all agreed that Kantor's defence could share nothing in common with the rest of the accused.
-He thus arranged a separate defence team.
+He arranged a separate defence team.
 Denis Kuny (later counsel in the Bram Fischer trial), was involved at the beginning of the trial defending Kantor.
 After State Prosecutor Yutar accused him of having been on the mailing list of the Communist Party, Kuny was debriefed and forced to withdraw.
 While Harold Hanson primarily represented Kantor, he was also invited to deliver the plea for mitigation for the other 9 accused.
 The defence line-up for Kantor was: